itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/auto-curseforge.md

 Other configuration available:
 - `CF_PARALLEL_DOWNLOADS` (default is 4): specify how many parallel mod downloads to perform
 - `CF_OVERRIDES_SKIP_EXISTING` (default is false): if set, files in the overrides that already exist in the data directory are skipped. **NOTE** world data is always skipped, if present.
+- `CF_FORCE_REINSTALL_MODLOADER` (default is false): this can be set to `true` to force the modpack's declared modloader, such as Forge, to be reinstalled.
+This is useful if some of the modloader's files become corrupted.